dsb-lab/CellBasedModels.jl/docs/src/Development.md

 ```

-    loosFunction (generic function with 6 methods)
+    loosFunction (generic function with 1 method)

 ### Check stability of loos function